iterative/dvc.org/content/blog/2022-01-15-moving-local-experiments-to-the-cloud-with-iterative-terraform-provider.md

 ```

 The Deep Learning image that you choose may require larger disk size than the
 provided default, so you may need to increase it.
-The image I picked expectes
+The image I picked expects a
 volume of at least 130 GB, and I can configure this in the `disk_size` argument.

 You may also notice that my script got a bit shorter.
 This is because I no